swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

     $ swiftly list-available 5.2

-The installed snapshots for a given devlopment branch can be listed by specifying the branch as the selector:
+The installed snapshots for a given development branch can be listed by specifying the branch as the selector:

     $ swiftly list-available main-snapshot
     $ swiftly list-available x.y-snapshot